calebjoshuapaul/spacex-project/README.md

   - GraphQL
   - SASS

-### This web app lets the user view the launch log of SpaceX Sattelites, To install and run on your local machine fork this repository, clone and then run <code>npm install</code>, to install all the dependecies.
+### This web app lets the user view the launch log of SpaceX Sattelites, sort upcoming, successfull or failed launches and also to search launches between a set range.
+Click on a pariticular launch to view more details of the launch.
+To install and run on your local machine fork this repository, clone and then run <code>npm install</code>, to install all the dependecies.